 • Acting for a local bank before the competition commission in relation to interchange fees charged by Mastercard and Visa

 • Acting for the Financial Services Commission in Mauritius in various matters

 His arbitration practice includes both domestic arbitrations (both institutional and ad hoc) as well as international arbitrations under institutional rules.
-He is a certified Mediator by the Mauritius Chamber of Commerce and Industry and the ‘Centre de Mediation et D’Arbitrage’ Paris (CMAP).
+He is a fellow of the Chartered Institute of Arbitrators and a certified Mediator by the Mauritius Chamber of Commerce and Industry and the ‘Centre de Mediation et D’Arbitrage’ Paris (CMAP).